matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 ## Security considerations

+### Weak SSSS passphrase/key

 A similar security consideration to the one in MSC2697 also applies to this
 proposal: if SSSS is encrypted using a weak passphrase or key, an attacker could access it and rehydrate the device to read the user's encrypted messages.

+### Display of dehydrated devices

+As mentioned earlier, clients may wish to display dehydrated devices differently from normal devices by checking the `dehydrated` flag in the device's keys.
+Clients must exercise care when doing so, as this may allow a attacker to hide a malicious device.
+Clients *must not* encrypt messages to a dehydrated device that is not cross-signed.
+Clients should indicate the presence of the dehydrated device, even if it is not listed along with the normal devices.
+For example, a client could hide the dehydrated device from the device list, but indicate that "The dehydrated device feature is enabled".
+A user can only have one dehydrated device available at a time, so if more than one device is marked as `dehydrated: true`, the client should display them all as normal devices.
+Clients can also display a warning in such a situation.

 ## Unstable prefix